shalabysar/T2D_study/README.md

-# T2D_study
-Diabetes Mellitus Type II sub-phenotyping and trajectory
+# Diabetes Mellitus Type II sub-phenotyping and trajectory

+Code for the study on T2D clustering and trajectory modeling

 ## Files description

-Code for the study on T2D clustering and trajectory modeling via MCMC organised as follow:
 **1. File functions**
 - functions.R: functions used across all files